eove/orca/example/docs/offline_vault_ceremony.md

 The checksum of the tar file content matches _Cvault_ .......
 PASS [] / FAIL []
 Value of the full sha256 checksum of the vault private data folder (_Cvault_):
 ...............................................................................
+The recording matches what happened for all team membmers .......
+PASS [] / FAIL []
 ```

 </td></table>